Mantra (Jennie song): Music video

 A scene in the music video of Jennie performing with female backup dancers at the Petersen Automotive Museum in Los Angeles, reflecting the song's message of girl power.

-An accompanying music video for "Mantra" was directed by rising female director Tanu Muino and released alongside the single on October 11 to Jennie's YouTube channel.
+An accompanying music video for "Mantra" was directed by Tanu Muino and released alongside the single on October 11 to Jennie's YouTube channel.
 Upon release, it reached number one on YouTube's trending videos in South Korea, the United States, and worldwide.
 The video surpassed 100 million views on November 25, 45 days after its release.

 The music video is set against the vibrant backdrop of Los Angeles, from where Jennie drew creative inspiration to make the song.
 It embodies the track's core themes of empowerment and self-love by celebrating female strength and authenticity.
 According to the singer, the video "reflects the main theme of female empowerment and confidence.
 It was important for the overall vision to be consistent, and I love how it turned out.
 I’m so excited to finally put it out there."
 It begins with a little girl singing along to "Mantra" in the backseat of two men car in rush hour on the Santa Ana Freeway, referencing a scene from the 1998 film Rush Hour.
 It then cuts to shots of Jennie stepping out of a vintage car in different outfits, before she begins performing the song’s choreography.
 The remainder of the video shows Jennie in various couture looks in locations all across Los Angeles including the Petersen Automotive Museum.
 She wears pieces from major fashion brands like Chanel, Versace and Acne Studios, with some of her outfits being a Jean Paul Gaultier graphic mini, a frothy, rose-accented lingerie ensemble from the German fashion label Kitschy Couture, and a fitted Raga Malak T-shirt with swim shorts.
 Throughout the video, cars are a recurring motif, with Jennie striking poses by a series of high-end convertibles and sports cars.
 In various scenes, she poses near a color-coordinated auto, lounges in an inflatable swimming pool, dances on the cab of a cherry-red big rig, and snacks on the trunk of a white Lamborghini Countach.
 The video's final shot sees Jennie and her crew performing choreography as several cars burn around them.